Morgan Stanley MAKER Margaret Flynn-Martin shares her story of strength

 In addition to these important efforts, Margaret mentors employees across the Firm.
 As an Executive Sponsor/Mentor for its recently launched Flourish program, Margaret focuses on high-potential female Executive Directors, coaching and broadening their experiences, paying particular attention to how she can connect mentees to others across the organization.
 Margaret views this as a way to return the favor for the mentors who “shaped the way I approach challenges and helped me to see opportunities,” she says.
 “That’s what was done for me.”

-A mother to a high-school freshman, Margaret now passes along to other women the same advice she was given when her daughter was born: “Careers are important, but keep your perspective about what’s important to you in life and what you are most passionate about.”
+A mother to a high-school student, Margaret now passes along to other women the same advice she was given when her daughter was born: “Careers are important, but keep your perspective about what’s important to you in life and what you are most passionate about.”
 She’s grateful to her supportive husband, a Financial Advisor himself who “understands the demands of the job” and the need to put family first.

 As a couple, this need was put to the test a few years ago when Margaret was diagnosed with stage-four endometrial cancer.
 Healthy and doing well now, her diagnosis had been a shock at the time.
 “Talk about something really knocking you off your feet,” she says.
 “The strength and support that’s needed to get through that and come out on the other side…resilience is probably one of the most important lessons I’ve ever learned.”